gosu/ruby-app/README.md

 The idea is that `Ruby.app` contains a full, universal Ruby installation.
 All you have to do is provide a `main.rb` file inside the `Ruby.app/Contents/Resources/` folder that starts your game/application.

+⚠️ This repository is broken right now.
+The bundled `gosu.bundle` has a dynamic dependency on SDL2 from homebrew that it shouldn't have.

 # Alternatives

 ## Why not RubyMotion?